 As for the machine itself: The PCB doesn’t work and the monitor could do with a rebuild, but everything is complete and present, and things are in motion to get it up and running again.

 The good news is that the Aztarac is now in the safe hands of a specialist Vector arcade collector in Florida, and word is that the machine should be at this year’s Free Play Florida arcade event and available to play.
 To have an opportunity to see and play Tim Stryker’s personal Aztarac machine, is one I’m certainly not going to miss.

 What an incredible find this was.
 Not only was a very rare cabinet saved, but an amazing piece of arcade history has been found and recorded.

 I would like to thank my buddy Neil for allowing me to share this great tale with you all.

-Thanks as always for stopping by the blog – please share this article with the social media buttons below.
-See you next week.
+Thanks as always for stopping by the blog – please consider sharing this article using the social media buttons below.
+See you next week!

 In memory of Tim Stryker 1954-1996:

 Update, April 2017: Members of Tim’s family have discovered this article and commented below – do take a look.
 I’ve subsequently had dialogue with them, and will follow up in a future post (probably after the Free Play Florida event) with coverage of the machine’s public reveal, additional information and pictures that they’ve been kind enough to share.